 Germany’s Federal Film Fund, Filmförderungsanstalt (FFA) and its French counterpart the CNC have created a selective French-German fund, which gives refundable grants to co-productions between producers of the two countries.
 Each country contributes equally to the E3M fund.
 Selected projects are given grants on both sides, in proportion to each country’s input.
 12 projects received aid in 2016.

-Canada’s federal cultural agency Téléfilm Canada and its French counterpart the CNC created a selective fund in 1983, which gives refundable grants to 4-5 co-productions between producers of the two countries every year.
-Each country contributes to the fund (€300k from France in 2016 for 5 projects).
-Selected projects are given grant s from both sides, in proportion to each country’s input.
+Italy’s Ministero per i Beni e le Attività Culturali (MIBAC) and the CNC created a selective fund which gives non refundable grants to co-productions between producers of the two countries.
+Each country contributes equally to the €1M fund.
+Selected projects are given grants on both sides, in proportion to each country’s input, or only one side.
+6 projects received aid in 2024.

 NB: for co-production a small development fund exists for French-Italian film projects.